-

 FICO and VantageScore credit scoring models know that when seeking a mortgage or an auto loan, you might have to approach several lenders to compare the rate and terms.
 Therefore the primary credit scoring models have provisions for mortgage, auto, and student loan credit inquiries.

-However, if you apply for a mortgage, a car loan or a student loan within a shopping period, then the inquiries will not affect your scores as much.
-To FICO models, most auto, mortgage and student loan inquiries made within the 45 days are usually grouped into one inquiry.
+However, if you apply for a mortgage, a car loan, or a student loan within a shopping period, then the inquiries will not affect your scores as much.
+To FICO models, most auto, mortgage, and student loan inquiries made within 45 days are usually grouped into one inquiry.
 For VantageScore models, it is 14 days.

-This shopping period buffer enable you to shop around different lenders and credit products without prejudicing your credit scores.
-Thus, if you do rate shopping and apply for a new loan, the time frame of the two shopping inquiries should not have as much impact on your score as the time span of many months between the two.
+This shopping period buffer enables you to shop around different lenders and credit products without prejudicing your credit scores.
+Thus, if you do rate shopping and apply for a new loan, the time frame of the two shopping inquiries should not have as much impact on your score as the period of many months between the two.

 In Summary

-Even a single new credit inquiry that one makes while applying for credit card or consumer loan can reduce your scores by a small some points at the start.
+Even a single new credit inquiry that one makes while applying for a credit card or consumer loan can reduce your score by a few points at the start.
 But if you open too much new credit in a short period, then you can experience more serious declines of 10-20 points or even more.
 Fortunately, inquiries only remain on your credit profile for about one year or less.
 Usually, it takes a year for the scores to recover when new accounts are settled before the due date.
-And knowing how inquiries affect the credit scores can assist one in handling his or her credit well.
+Knowing how inquiries affect credit scores can assist one in handling his or her credit well.